Leake holds Cardinals scoreless for bulk of game, but Mariners bullpen implodes in 5-run ninth

 For stretches this season in particular, he’s acted as a stopper to some grueling Mariners losing streaks, and has allowed three earned runs or less in 11 of his 18 starts.

-St. Louis got minor league shortstop Rayder Ascanio, who is currently in Double-A, and has never advanced higher while with the Cardinals organization, in return for Leake.
-And, the Cardinals are still paying a portion of the salary of the pitcher who has been a solid addition for Seattle.
-Of the $16 million Leake is owed this season, St. Louis is paying $5 million.
+“Certainly pitching against one of your former teams, you’re always fired up to go after them, and I thought he did a really good job,” Servais said.

-Though the Mariners ramped up St. Louis starter Adam Wainwright’s (5-8, 4.31) pitch count early — he threw 70 in the first three innings — but weren’t able to cash in until the fifth.
+The Mariners ran up St. Louis starter Adam Wainwright’s pitch count early — he threw 70 in the first three innings — but weren’t able to cash in until the fifth, stranding three in the first three innings.

-Both Mallex Smith and Daniel Vogelbach walked in the first, but Wainwright got an Omar Narvaez come-backer to end the threat.
-He struck out four Mariners across the next two frames, and stranded Smith, who singled and stole his 22nd base of the season, in the third before working a speedy fourth.

 Seattle added another run in the sixth.
 Domingo Santana opened the inning with a single, and Daniel Vogelbach followed with another single to push Santana to third.
 He then scored on a wild pitch from St. Louis reliever Tyler Webb to make it 2-0.